 To make the core cut out the centre of the cupcakes using a small fruit knife, fill in the hole with generous amount of biscoff spread before piping the biscoff frosting on top.
 You can also crumble the cut-out chocolate cupcake and sprinkle on the frosting to make them nice and pretty too!

-If you want to make this recipe gluten-free, I suggest you to swap the plain flour to gluten-free rice flour.
-I have not tried making this recipe gluten-free but I imagine the texture of the cupcake may be slightly denser and a little more moist than soft.
+If you want to make this recipe gluten-free, I suggest you to swap the plain flour to 1:1 gluten-free flour.
+I have not tried making this recipe gluten-free but I imagine the texture of the cupcake may be slightly denser and a little moister than soft.
 But I would think it taste as good otherwise!
 If you have made this recipe gluten-free please let me know!

 How long can I keep these vegan chocolate cupcakes and biscoff frosting?